ResearchComputing/Documentation/docs/access/duo-2-factor-authentication.md

 1. You will receive a Duo invitation when your RC account is created.
 Open your Duo invitation email (from Duo security or duo.com) on a desktop/laptop computer.

    * **Within one business day you should recieve a duo invitation.
 If you didn't receive an invitation or your invitation has expired, then please contact rc-help@colorado.edu for a new invitation.**
-2. Login with your CU identikey and follow the instructions to setup
+2. Login with your CU identikey and follow the setup instructions
-3. Install the Duo Mobile app and provision for Duo Push
+3. Install the Duo Mobile app on your smart device and provision for Duo Push

-     - **Note: If you want to use the app do not request a phone call for authentication!**
+     - **Note: If you want to use the app do not request text or phone call for authentication!**
 4. Test your login process, in this case via ssh to the RC login nodes:
    * Using your CU IdentiKey username: